WorldWE Legislative Priorities

 The names Cyntoia Brown and Chrystul Kizer spent many months in the news.
 These are just two of the girls who were charged as adults for killing the men who raped and trafficked them.

-When child victims engage in violence against their abusers, courts should have as much flexibility as possible in creating a trauma informed and age-appropriate response, including suspending any sentence or transferring a child victim into the juvenile or child welfare system for treatment and services.
+When child victims engage in violence against their abusers, courts should have as much flexibility as possible in creating a trauma-informed and age-appropriate response, including suspending any sentence or transferring a child victim into the juvenile or child welfare system for treatment and services.

 World Without Exploitation and our partner organizations have introduced bills in states across the country that would allow judges sentencing discretion in these cases.
-Often known as “Sara’s Law”, the legislation is named in honor of a child sex trafficking victim who killed her trafficker and rapist and was then sentenced to life without parole.
+Often known as “Sara’s Law,”, the legislation is named in honor of a child sex trafficking victim who killed her trafficker and rapist and was then sentenced to life without parole.
 Thankfully, Sara is no longer incarcerated and has become a champion and advocate for passing these laws around the country.

 State-Based Vacatur Laws

-These laws allow survivors of trafficking to vacate criminal records related to offenses committed as a result of being trafficked.
+1. These laws allow survivors of trafficking to vacate criminal records related to offenses committed as a result of being trafficked.
 By clearing these records, we help remove barriers to employment, housing, and education, providing survivors with a genuine path to healing and independence.
 In recent years, several states have expanded criminal record relief laws to allow survivors to vacate felony and violent felony convictions resulting from their trafficking, recognizing that abusers often force victims to commit a wide array of crimes beyond prostitution.

 Demand Accountabilty Laws

-Demand accountability laws in the context of sex trafficking refer to legislative measures aimed at reducing or eliminating the demand for commercial sex, which is often a driving force behind human trafficking.
+Demand accountability laws in the context of sex trafficking refer to legislative measures aimed at reducing or eliminating the demand for commercial sex, which is the driving force behind sex trafficking.
 These laws target the individuals who purchase sex (the "demand" side) rather than just focusing on prosecuting traffickers or victims, and they seek to address the root cause of the trafficking by reducing the market for it.
-Legislative initiatives to address demand across the U.S. include:

 • Stiffer Penalties for Buyers: